mahulchak/svmu/README.md

    * In the first step, only duplicates longer than 100 bp are kept.
 Only the unique duplicates are kept.
    * The second command filters all TEs from the duplicate calls and reports all duplicates.
-   * The third command does the same thing as the second command but reports only duplicates within same chromosome or contig.
+   * The third command does the same thing as the second command but adds an additional filter for false positives and reports only duplicates within same chromosome or contig.

   These are provided only as examples.
 Other commands could also be used to partition the duplicate calls.